vitalbeats/terraform-dev-cluster/README.md

 With this repository checked out, you will need to first initialise and download terraform providers.
 This can be done by running `terraform init`.

 ## Access
 This repository assumes usage of an [S3 backend](https://www.terraform.io/docs/backends/types/s3.html).
 To use this backend, your IAM user will need the `TerraformEKSDevBackend` attached to it to use this backend.
+In addition, terraform will expect you to specify the AWS region where operations should be executed.
+You can do this by defining the AWS default region environment variable `export AWS_DEFAULT_REGION=eu-west-1`.
+Vital Beats operates in EU West 1 (Ireland) region.